AfaMadza/GIPSY/README.md

 ### Description
-GIPSY is a web application that employs ``React.js``, ``Redux``, and ``Firebase`` in order to provide a beautiful and seamless interface for users to search for GIFs, view trending GIFs and adding GIFs to their Favorites.
+GIPSY is a web application that employs ``React.js``, ``Redux``, and ``Firebase`` in order to provide a beautiful and seamless interface for users to search for GIFs, view trending GIFs and add GIFs to their Favorites.
 This application sends requests to the ``GIPHY API``, and utilizes the API's ``/search`` endpoint to search for users' queries.

 ### Environment